 Stockbridge police chief, William J. Obanhein said, “I found an envelope with the name Brock on it.”
 Chief Obanhein came to the house, put the boys in the back of his car, and took them to where they dumped their trash.
 The chief took pictures and then took Arlo and Rick to jail.

 The kids went in and pleaded, “Guilty, Your Honor.”
 They were fined $25 a piece and told to go pick the trash back up.
-Afterward, the boys headed back to the church and started to write “Alice’s Restaurant” together.
+Afterward, the boys returned to the church and started writing “Alice’s Restaurant” together.
 “We were sitting around after dinner and wrote half the song,” Alice recalls, “and the other half, the draft part, Arlo wrote.”

-In the song, Arlo pretends to be mentally unstable to dodge the draft, but in reality, the arrest was all it took.
+In the song, Arlo pretends to be mentally unstable to dodge the draft, but in reality, the arrest is all it takes.
 “It was the military that brought up my arrest for littering.
 It seemed absurd that the crime would disqualify anyone from service,” Arlo said the events.
 “That, in large part, is what makes the song work.”

 Arlo Never Thought It Would Be a Hit

 SIDE NOTE: There is a real “Alice’s Restaurant,” that was run by Alice Brock, but its real name was “The Back Room.”
 The name changed AFTER the song became a hit.
-It still exists today as “Stockbridge Cafe.” – Thetravel.com
+Alice’s Restaurant exists today as “Stockbridge Cafe.”